apache/druid/web-console/README.md

 **Note:** you can provide an environment variable to proxy to a different Druid host like so: `druid_host=1.2.3.4:8888 npm start`
 **Note:** you can provide an environment variable use webpack-bundle-analyzer as a plugin in the build script or like so: `BUNDLE_ANALYZER_PLUGIN='TRUE' npm start`

+To try the console in (say) coordinator mode you could run it as such:

+`druid_host=localhost:8081 npm start`

 ## Description of the directory structure

 A lot of the directory structure was created to preserve the existing console structure as much as possible.